wrossmorrow/efnlp/go/README.md

 ```shell
 go run *.go -language ../cpp/language.proto.bin -model ../cpp/model.proto.bin
 ```
+The `language` and `model` files must be serialized `protobuf` from the specs here, and can be
+* local files or objects in S3 (passing names starting with `s3://`)
+* `gz` compressed or not (`gz` compression can significantly reduce the stored size)

-Run client (with running server) and executing some ad-hoc tests
+Run the gRPC client (assuming a server is running) and execute some ad-hoc tests with
 ```shell
 just run -client
 ```